The IU and construction industry transformation imperatives in the near future

-Another important way to digitalize processes is to adopt advanced technologies at scale.
+Another important way to digitalise processes is to adopt advanced technologies at scale.
 It is the duty of the IU industry to accelerate technology adoption.
-However, the IU sector has been slow at adopting new technologies.
-The future of construction is likely to involve new technologies such as AI-programmes and construction and maintenance robots.
-New technologies will also play a major role in the innovation of low-weight and high-strength materials.
+However, the IU sector has been slow to adopt new technologies.
+The future of construction will likely involve new technologies such as AI programs and construction and maintenance robots.
+New technologies will also play a significant role in innovating low-weight and high-strength materials.

-IU-related companies need to take several steps to adopt these advanced technologies at scale.
-One way is to source R&D capability from outside the organisation to complement internal capability, e.g. to develop new construction software management systems.
-This would also be possible through the integration of new technologies into existing workflows.
-Companies have to decide whether they are capable of developing new technologies by themselves and whether such developments will competitively put them above the rest.
+IU-related companies must take several steps to adopt these advanced technologies at scale.
+One way is to source R&D capability from outside the organisation to complement internal capability, e.g., developing new construction software management systems.
+This would also be possible by integrating new technologies into existing workflows.
+Companies must decide whether they can create new technologies by themselves and whether such developments will put them above the rest competitively.

-IU organisations must also come up with new ways to test and develop these innovative technologies.
+IU organisations must also develop new ways to test and develop these innovative technologies.
 This might involve collaborating with R&D start-ups, customers and universities.
 They can also establish innovation units, technology accelerators or corporate venture capital units.
 IU organisations should move away from a risk-averse and conservative mindset.
-Of course, new technologies should undergo reliable testing procedures and the user-interface should be done well so that users can interact easily with these new digital systems.
+Of course, new technologies should undergo reliable testing procedures, and the user interface should be done well so that users can interact easily with these new digital systems.

 Capture new opportunities

-Organisations will also need to capture new opportunities for them to survive these changing times.
-This will only be possible if there is collaboration and integration across the value chain, otherwise productivity will be negatively affected.
-Currently, the IU industry hosts many disintegrated players including designers, material suppliers, engineers, contractors, architects and maintenance companies.
-Most of the time these players concentrate on their independent businesses without caring about the others.
-The future requires that all these players integrate together.
+Organisations will also need to capture new opportunities to survive these changing times.
+This will only be possible if there is collaboration and integration across the value chain; otherwise, productivity will be negatively affected.
+Currently, the IU industry hosts many disintegrated players, including designers, material suppliers, engineers, contractors, architects and maintenance companies.
+Most of the time, these players concentrate on their independent businesses without caring about others.
+The future requires that all these players integrate.

 However, collaboration doesn’t come by itself.
-There are clear actions that organisations need to undertake in order to achieve it.
+There are clear actions that organisations need to undertake to achieve it.
 The first step is for IU companies to acquire expertise or enter into new activities organically through joint ventures, mergers, acquisitions or integrated contracts.
-Due to limited resources, it might be hard for companies to expand to new avenues by themselves.
+Due to limited resources, it might be hard for companies to expand to new avenues alone.
 IU organisations may find it easier to achieve expansion by working with outside players.

-Working with outside partners requires the use of contracts such as integrated project delivery (IPD) contracts, design build (DB) contracts, and public-private partnerships (PPP).
-BIM and new technologies such as construction estimating software could facilitate collaboration between stakeholders.
+Working with outside partners requires the use of contracts such as integrated project delivery (IPD) contracts, design-build (DB) contracts, and public-private partnerships (PPP).
+BIM and new technologies, such as construction estimating software, could facilitate stakeholder collaboration.
 Since integrated contracts work better on a project-by-project basis, IU companies should pursue joint ventures for long-term integrations.
 IU organisations can also use joint ventures to acquire skills that will be required in future.

 Review product portfolios

 One sure way for companies to capture new opportunities is by reviewing their product portfolio.
-As IU practices shift, organisations might find themselves having less demand for important parts of their business.
+Organisations might find less demand for essential parts of their business as IU practices shift.
 The only way to limit risks is to maintain a balanced portfolio.
-A company that reviews its product portfolio regularly will easily detect how their customers’ needs are shifting.
+A company that reviews its product portfolio regularly will easily detect how its customers’ needs are shifting.
 It also becomes easier to determine market trends.
-Scenario analysis tools can also help organisations identify important developments.
+Scenario analysis tools can also help organisations identify essential developments.

 Embrace new businesses

-Flexibility is a positive trait that gives IU companies the ability to move into new market segments with ease.
+Flexibility is a positive trait that allows IU companies to move into new market segments quickly.
 At times, focusing on a single market segment increases the threat to the business.
-IU organisations should broaden their outlook and innovate in order to find new businesses.
+IU organisations should broaden their outlook and innovate to find new businesses.
 For companies to grow, they should explore new avenues such as corporate venture capital initiatives, accelerators, and business incubators.
 They can also embrace new technologies such as construction estimating software UK.

-Major changes in construction trends, such as urbanisation and climate change, create uncertainty within UI companies, as does infrastructure and talent gaps.
+Major changes in construction trends, such as urbanisation and climate change, create uncertainty within UI companies, as do infrastructure and talent gaps.
 By considering different scenarios of the expected future, it’s possible to imagine what the IU sector could become, thus allowing companies to prepare for change.
-Some transformation is imperative if companies are to shield themselves from negative impacts.
-They should sponsor events that boost innovation and adopt new technologies such as software for construction project management.
+Some transformation is imperative if companies are to shield themselves from adverse impacts.
+They should sponsor events that boost innovation and adopt new technologies, such as software for construction project management.